 - 12 months later, you feel like your website needs to be something different.

 Sound familiar?
 Lord knows I have repeated this pattern myself countless times in life!
 And not just with websites but with hobbies (how many times have I reorganized the garage only to discover that what I really need is to get rid of stuff…12 months later I’m reorganizing my garage).

-- Profits are inversely-proportional? to the amount of time/money invested in your website.
+- Profits are inversely-proportional to the amount of time & money you invest in your website.

 I’ve only experienced 1 case in my 15-year career where a large amount of money invested in a website improved business.
 Trust me when I say this: They are a Unicorn Company, and you are NOT a Unicorn Company.

 Your website supports but does not replace other business functions.
 I’ve talked to many business owners who are convinced that they can offload their business’ sales function to their website.
 This just isn’t possible.
 Your website might be where the final transaction takes place, but selling your product is done by human beings doing the hard work of Marketing, SEO, Advertising, & Sales.
 A solid advertising & SEO strategy using your website’s landing pages can work wonders, but ONLY when coupled with sound sales & fulfillment strategy.